Superman Celebration seeks vendors

 Interested vendors may request an application by contacting the Metropolis Chamber by calling 618-524-2714 or picking up an application at 516 Market St. The chamber is open on Mondays and Fridays.

-Vendor applications can also be emailed to prospective applicants by sending a request to office@metropolischamber.com or vendor@supermancelebration.net.
+Vendor applications can also be emailed to prospective applicants by sending a request to office@metropolis chamber.com or vendor@supermancele bration.net.

 (0) comments